-- How the hurricane model handles expenses, risk load, investment income, premium reserves, taxes, assessments, profit margin, economic inflation, and any criteria other than direct property insurance claim payments will be reviewed. - 2.
+- 1. How the hurricane model handles expenses, risk load, investment income, premium reserves, taxes, assessments, profit margin, economic inflation, and any criteria other than direct property insurance claim payments will be reviewed. - 2.
 The method of determining hurricane probable maximum loss levels will be reviewed. - 3.
 The uncertainty in the estimated annual hurricane loss costs and hurricane probable maximum loss levels will be reviewed. - 4.
 The data and methods used to incorporate individual aspects of demand surge on personal and commercial residential hurricane losses, inclusive of the effects from building material costs, labor costs, contents costs, and repair time will be reviewed. - 5.
 How the hurricane model accounts for economic inflation associated with past insurance experience will be reviewed. - 6.
 The treatment of flood losses (including hurricane storm surge) in the determination of modeled hurricane losses will be reviewed. - 7.
 All referenced literature will be reviewed, in hard copy or electronic form, to determine applicability.

-- 28. A-4, Disclosure 1, page 139: Provide, in Excel, tables of 1,000 years descending from the Top Event corresponding to Form A-8.
-For each year, show the value of each hurricane separately. - 29.
-A-4, Disclosure 3, pages 140-141: Explain the post-event loss amplification (PLA) and how it factors into the demand surge in the model.
+- 35. A-4, Disclosure 1, page 132: Provide, in Excel, tables of 1,000 years descending from the Top Event corresponding to Form A-8.
+For each year, show the value of each hurricane separately. - 36.
+A-4, Disclosure 3, page 133: Explain in detail the demand surge model.
+Provide a copy of the documented procedure and its implementation in the code.